 Career Growth

-The need for energy, environmental protection, and responsible land and resource management is expected to spur demand for geoscientists.
-Our degree programs prepare students to pursue a broad range of careers, including:
+Growing needs in energy, environmental protection, and responsible land and resource management are expected to drive continued demand for geoscientists.

-- Energy- exploration and production of energy and mineral resources
+- Energy: Exploration and production of energy and mineral resources.

 Where geoscientists find jobs